crcerror/RetroPie-RPM-BashROMManager/README.md

 Copy the bashfile just into folder `/home/pi/RetroPie/retropiemenu` from your RetroPie installation.
 You "may" change the ROMPath if your have annother default setting as `/home/pi/RetroPie/roms`

+As the `retropiemenu` makes calls via `bash` there is no need to make this file executable.
+You can do this of course by typing `chmod +x /home/pi/RetroPie/retropiemenu/BashROMManager.sh`

 ## How does this work

 I wanted to write this as simple as possible.